 Avoid contact.
-The first step is to stay away from anyone who has any flu-like symptoms and to keep away for at least 24 hours after the person's fever ends.
+The first step is to stay away from anyone who has any flu-like symptoms.
+You should keep away for at least 24 hours after the person's fever has ended without the use of any fever-reducing medications, or around 5 days after they first started showing symptoms.
 This may mean staying away from your doctor's office for non-urgent appointments during the flu season or avoiding situations where crowds occur.

 Maintain strict hygiene.
 Washing your hands frequently is one of the simplest methods of reducing the spread of the flu virus.
 Proper hand-washing means washing with soap and water for at least 20 seconds.
 Alcohol-based sanitizers with at least 60% alcohol by volume can be used when soap and water are not available and when hands are not visibly dirty.